 Gym memberships can quickly add up to a major annual expense, but that shouldn’t stand in the way of your physical health.
 Instead, consider downloading a free workout app on your iOS or Android device and exercise at home.

-In this article, we’re going to take a closer look at a few of the best free workout apps available now.
+In this article, we’re going to take a look at a few of the best free workout apps available.

 I downloaded each of the apps to make sure I wasn’t asked for payment information and to see what features were available without a subscription.